pact-foundation/pact_broker-client/README.md

 ### can-i-deploy

-*This feature is in beta release, and backwards compatibility is NOT guaranteed.*
-You will need the latest version of the Pact Broker for this feature to work.
+You will need >= v2.13.0 of the Pact Broker for this feature to work.

 ```
 Usage: